kjayhan/kdiplo/README.md

 [![R-CMD-check](https://github.com/kjayhan/kdiplo/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/kjayhan/kdiplo/actions/workflows/R-CMD-check.yaml) -->
 <!-- badges: end -->

-I will share Korean diplomatic datasets and tools to analyze the data in `{kdiplo}` package.
-Currently, the only function here is `iso3c()` which allows you to convert Korean-language country names to ISO 3166-1 alpha-3 codes.
+I share Korean diplomatic datasets and tools to analyze the data in `{kdiplo}` package.
+Currently, the only function here is `iso3c_kr()` which allows you to convert Korean-language country names to ISO 3166-1 alpha-3 codes.
 I will add more functions and datasets in the future.

 Let me know if there are additional Korean-language country names out